Cleber-Severo/Cleber-Severo/README.md

 ﻿# Hello, my name is Cléber!!
-Welcome to my GitHub profile! :clap: :computer:
+Welcome to my GitHub profile! :wave::computer:

 I'm a Front-End developer working constantly on getting a bit better every day.
 I also have some cool projects posted here, check my repositories bellow!!